xuranw/locCSN/README.md

 ```
 ![sankey_plot](./Figures/sankey_Dcurve.png)

+## Preprocess Discussions

+we found that CSN performed better when applied to metacells, which reduces the number of cells by at least an order of magnitude.
+It is often natural to reduce the genes under investigation by CSN to a meaningful subset, such as genes previously implicated in genetic risk, genes mapped to critical pathways, or highly variable genes.
+Restricting the investigation to a subset of genes greatly reduces the computational complexity of CSN analysis, but more importantly, it
+can reveal more scientifically interpretable results.
+For example, we focus on 51 developmental genes that
+are suggested by Chu et al. The choice of cell type is also important for locCSN analysis.
+For mature
+cells, it is natural to cluster them by cell types.
+It is only for cells in development that a trajectory is the
+better choice.
+For instance, fetal brain cell types do not plot in distinct clusters in UMAP and they are more
+naturally ordered by psuedotime.
+A user would need to make this decision but it is not a difficult one for
+a scientist to make in context of their study.
+To avoid batch effect, we create metacells and calculate CSN
+batch by batch, which reduced the effects from first moment shifts of the data.

+It is feasible to extend locCSN to incorporate patients's clinical variables such as age, gender, disease status.
+We compute locCSN using cells/metacells from different conditions and subjects simultaneously to avoid bias.
+The detection of the networks differences between conditions will be performed after locCSN calculation.

 ## References
 * Dai, Hao, et al. "Cell-specific network constructed by single-cell RNA sequencing data."
 Nucleic acids research 47.11 (2019).